Test the app, not the framework or library.

 expect(json["id"]).to eq user.id

-Use feature
+Use feature and scenario blocks.

 feature "User Authentication" do